hnakamur/rustc-deb/src/doc/index.md

 problem might reveal someone who has asked it before!

-There is an active [subreddit](http://reddit.com/r/rust) with lots of discussion about Rust.
+There is an active [subreddit](http://reddit.com/r/rust) with lots of discussion and news about Rust.

-There is also a [developer forum](http://discuss.rust-lang.org/), where the development of Rust itself is discussed.
+There is also a [user forum](http://users.rust-lang.org), for all user-oriented discussion, and a [developer forum](http://internals.rust-lang.org/), where the development of Rust itself is discussed.

 # Specification